camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/03-api/05-classic-vs-fluent.html.md

 <!-- move this to the user guide as soon as there is a concept on how separate CMMN and BPMN concerns in it -->

 The `CaseService` offers two API variants.
 One is in the following referred to as the *classic* API, since it is very similar to the API offered by the `RuntimeService` for BPMN processes.
-The *fluent* API follows a different concept in that it allows to compose case service commands by method chaining.
+The *fluent* API follows a different concept in that it allows composition of case service commands by method chaining.

 ## Classic and Fluent API by Example